Kerima-001/Kerima-001/README.md

 ## 🧠 What I Build

-I design and ship **AI-powered applications**, **full-stack web systems**, and **data-driven automation tools** — the kind of software that quietly makes things work better.
+I design and ship **AI-powered applications**, **full-stack web systems**, and **data driven automation tools** the kind of software that quietly makes things work better.
 I'm drawn to problems at the intersection of systems thinking and practical impact.

 ```python
 kerima = {